 Still, expect the lobbying struggle between the titans of retail and banking to intensify in coming weeks.
 With the financial services law scheduled to take effect on July 21, time is of the essence.
 Noted Kantor, of the Merchants Payments Coalition: “Once Congress has done something, it is hard to turn it around—especially this fast.”

-This article appears in the March 28, 2011, edition of National Journal Daily.
+This article appears in the March 28, 2011, edition of NJ Daily.